Go Deeper

 Manannán mac Lir - a great master of illusion has much to teach us!

 Yesterday evening I listened to an amazing recording by the poet, musician and story teller Robin Williamson.
-An excerpt from the Irish epic The Voyage of Bran.
+His telling of The Voyage of Bran.
+(His rendering of the poetry is better than Meyer's which I have quoted below, since it's in the public domain.)
 Within this tale is an extraordinary passage illustrating aspects of illusion and perceived reality, as only poetry can.
 Bran and his men are crossing the sea in their coracle (a light boat) when they encounter Manannán mac Lir (God of the Sea) driving toward them over the water in his chariot.
 He describes to Bran their surroundings, which, although they are looking on one another and conversing, is entirely different than the view which Bran and his men see from their boat.

 Bran deems it a marvellous beauty